Tabular Foundation Models Can Do Survival Analysis: Methodology: Time-to-event modeling as supervised learning

 for all $x$ in the support of $X_{i,0}$ satisfying the positivity condition $\PP(C_i \geq t_k \mid X_{i,0} = x) > 0$. \end{theorem} The equality $\PP(Y_{i,k} = 1 \mid X_{i,0}) = 1 - \PP(T_i > t_k \mid X_{i,0})$ above holds by the definition $Y_{i,k} \triangleq \mathbbm{1} (T_i \leq t_k)$.
 See Appendix \ref{app:proof-minimizer-static} for the proof of Theorem \ref{thm:minimizer-static}.

-The significance of Theorem \ref{thm:minimizer-static} is that under censoring Assumption \ref{assump:censoring}, we can perfectly learn the true survival probabilities $\PP(T_i > t_k \mid X_{i,0})$ via loss minimization, given sufficient data. \textit{This shows that survival analysis under temporal discretization can effectively be reduced to a supervised, binary classification problem.}
+The significance of Theorem \ref{thm:minimizer-static} is that under censoring Assumption \ref{assump:censoring}, we can in principle recover the true survival probabilities $\PP(T_i > t_k \mid X_{i,0})$ via loss minimization, given sufficient data. \textit{This shows that survival analysis under temporal discretization can be reduced to a supervised, binary classification problem in a theoretically grounded manner; our empirical contribution is to demonstrate that this reduction unlocks practical use of modern tabular foundation models for survival analysis.}

-\bo{Dynamic setting.} Analogously to the static setting, in the dynamic setting, we can show that as the amount of training samples grows ($n \to \infty$), minimizing the loss from \eqref{eqn:empirical-loss-dynamic} will necessarily lead the classifier to learn the true underlying survival probabilities.
-This result is very similar to Theorem \ref{thm:minimizer-static}; see Appendix \ref{app:proof-minimizer-dynamic} for the statement and proof.
+\bo{Dynamic setting.} Analogously to the static setting, in the dynamic setting, we can show that for infinite training data ($n \to \infty$), minimizing the loss from \eqref{eqn:empirical-loss-dynamic} will necessarily lead the classifier to learn the true underlying survival probabilities.
+This result is very similar to Theorem \ref{thm:minimizer-static}; see Appendix \ref{app:proof-minimizer-dynamic}.